codefellows/seattle-ops-201d2/README.md

 - Class-08
   - This lab uses your own Windows 10 VM.
 - Class-09
-  - Download [Foxit PhantomPDF](https://www.foxitsoftware.com/downloads/).
-You may alternatively use Adobe Acrobat Pro DC if you have a subscription to it.
   - This lab uses your own Windows 10 VM.
 - Class-10
   - This lab uses your own Windows 10 VM.